MicrosoftTranslator/DocumentTranslation/docs/index.md

 After the progress bar reaches 100%, you can retrieve your documents in the target location.

-You are now ready for the next language or the next batch of documents to translate.

 -----------------------
 ## Command Line Interface